Mary E. Cobb: Early life

 Mary E. Cobb was born in May 1852 in Lynchburg, Virginia to Pleasant A. Cobb, a carpenter and Mary Wade.
 Cobb was a descendant of Ambrose Cobbs, the founder of a prominent and politically powerful southern dynasty who came from England as early as 1635.
 After the Civil War Cobb moved to New York City with her mother and two brothers.
 It was in New York in 1874 that she met and married Dr. Joseph Parker Pray, a New England podiatrist who made a fortune purveying foot powders and ladies cosmetics.

 Training and creation of the manicure

-Tradition is that around the time of her marriage Cobb traveled to France as a companion of the Baronesse de Rothschild where she learned the art of the nail manicure.
-Though no information survives to tell if the story is true, court records and interviews do indicate that her husband ordered her to work after their marriage and sent her to be trained in his field of chiropody.
+Tradition is that around the time of her marriage, Cobb traveled to France as a companion to the Baronesse de Rothschild where she learned the art of the nail manicure.
+Court records and interviews indicate that her husband ordered her to work after their marriage and sent her to be trained in his field, chiropody.
 Sources from the time indicate that she did learn traditional French manicuring, but the contemporary Victorian culture was uninterested in the process or results of that technique.
 Cobb redeveloped the process by implementing a series of steps which included soaking the fingers, carefully trimming the nails, then using a specially devised file to shape the nail (not that unlike a carpenter finishing wood).
-To complete the process she devised an enamel to ensure that the nail was protected and to give color to the hand.
+To complete the process, she devised an enamel to ensure that the nail was protected and to give color to the hand.